HassanMahmood001/Bulk_File_Operations/README.md

 ## Bulk_File_Operations
 Following are some scripts which can be used to:
-* Rename all files in a folder with a particular extension
+* The rename.py file renames all files in a folder with a particular extension
-* Delete duplicate files from a folder
+* The unique.py file deletes duplicate files from a folder
-* Filter files in a folder based on MIME type
+* The mime.py file filters files in a folder based on MIME type

 ## Requirement
 * Python 3 or above
+* pip install -r requirements.txt

 ## Google Form